coltonhurst/dump/README.md

 ### C Examples

 Just some fun examples of stuff in C. Comments have been added so if the reader doesn't know C, they might get what's actually going on.

+### Canvas Game Template

+A very simple starting template for making a HTML5/JS canvas game.